Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Differentiation of the Evolution Operator

 \section{Differentiation of the Evolution Operator}

 In order to complete the bifurcation argument, we must differentiate the evolution operator twice.
-We do so for the full \x2 system \eqref{genls}, with the assumption that $s=s(x)$ is known and $C^1$, and that the derivatives $p_t$ and $u_t$ remain bounded.
-This ensures that the classical local existence theory as established in~\cite{Majda} holds; see also~\cite{Taylor}.
-In this section we do not assume the symmetries \eqref{tsymm} or \eqref{xsymm}, although these are preserved under differentiation.
-Because $p$ and $u$ are taken to be continuous at entropy jumps, the case of piecewise $C^1$ entropy profiles is handled as a finite composition of non-commuting evolutions over sub-intervals on which the entropy is $C^1$.
+We do so for the full \x2 system \eqref{genls}, with the assumption that $s=s(x)$ is known and piecewise $C^1$, and that the derivatives $p_t$ and $u_t$ remain bounded, $(p_t,u_t)\in L^\infty$, so that $p$ and $u$ remain in $H^b$.
+We work in the context of the classical local existence theory as described in Corollary~\ref{cor:le}, so that the uniform estimates stated there may be assumed.
+In this section we do not assume the symmetries \eqref{tsymm} or \eqref{xsymm}, although they are preserved under differentiation.
+Because $p$ and $u$ are taken to be continuous at entropy jumps, the case of piecewise $C^1$ entropy profiles is handled as a finite composition of non-commuting evolutions over sub-intervals on which the entropy is $C^1$, as above.

 We begin with the system \eqref{genls} in conservative form, namely

 with $s=s(x) \in C^1([0,L])$.
 Regarding $L$ as fixed, we consider the evolution operator from $x=0$ to $x=L$, defined in \eqref{Edef}, namely